BelizCimen/basketApp/README.md

 # The functions of this service are as follows;

--Add Products
+-Add Products:
   Products can be added to system

--Add Products
+-Add Products:
   Users can be added to system

--List Products
+-List Products:
   Users should be able to list all products.

--Add To Cart
+-Add To Cart:
   Users can add their products to the cart

--Show Cart
+-Show Cart:
   Users can list the products they have added to their cart.

--Delete Cart Item
+-Delete Cart Item:
   Users can remove the products added from the cart.

--Complete Order
+-Complete Order:
   Users can create an order with their cart and get total price with discount and get order details.

   Some business rules